ska-telescope/developer.skatelescope.org/src/tools/dev-faq.rst

 Documentation on deployment can be found at `<https://developer.skatelescope.org/projects/skampi/en/latest/README.html>`_

-Add the helm chart to the skampi repository: `Integration instructions <https://developer.skatelescope.org/en/latest/development/orchestration-guidelines.html#integrating-a-chart-into-the-skampi-repo>`_.
+Add the helm chart to the skampi repository: :ref:`integrating-a-chart-into-the-skampi-repo`.

 * Verify k8s integration
     * Launch the integration environment